More than 1,000 people attend Selena Not Afraid's funeral in Hardin

 Selena's story has unified large groups of people and raised awareness for cases of missing and murdered indigenous women and girls and missing and murdered indigenous people.
 Her funeral Sunday was attended by well over 1,000 people, many wearing red, the symbolic color of the various movements which seek justice and improved outcomes for grieving Native American families for whom answers and resolutions have long been unattainable.

+Inside the Hardin gym for Selena's funeral posters hung on the walls showing Selena's face.
+Other posters with red lettering said "Hope 4 Sal" and "MMIW."
+Selena's casket was draped in blankets and surrounded by enough flowers to cover four tables and the floor below them.

-At Selena's funeral at the high school there was audible crying at times and choked up voices.
+During the service there was audible crying at times and choked up voices.
 The funeral also brought smiles to the faces of some and moments of laughter.

 Her grandfather Channis Whiteman started his eulogy bemoaning the difficulties of being short as he stood at the podium, drawing laughter.
 Whiteman continued in a humorous tone, describing his family connections to those in attendance.
 Then he started talking about Selena.